Cautionary lesson: How Tamil Nadu’s fabled elementary education system is unravelling

 Can state schools in their current form, the official asked, mitigate such disadvantage?

-Over 10 years ago, Tamil Nadu made some changes that it believed wouldcompensate for the disadvantages.
+Over 10 years ago, Tamil Nadu made some changes that it believed would compensate for the disadvantages.
 The changes were in the way children were to be taught in government schools.
 Out went the parallel rows of tables and benches, teachers lecturing children and asking them to copy from the blackboard, textbooks, homework and tests.
-In came floor mats or low tables, children divided into small groups in mixed-agegroup classes, low-level blackboards for the children to write on and tactile three-dimensional learning material.
+In came floor mats or low tables, children divided into small groups in mixed-age group classes, low-level blackboards for the children to write on and tactile three-dimensional learning material.
 Teachers attentive to each child explained or demonstrated ideas and concepts, which the child then worked through with the help of her peers, until she could apply them on her own.
 There was no homework as all the formal learning was to happen in school.

 This was the Montessori-inspired child-centered Activity Based Learning method, adapted from the rural schools run by the Rishi Valley Education Centre founded by the philosopher Jiddu Krishnamurti.
 In Tamil Nadu, it was first tried in 2003 in schools run by the Chennai Corporation, and expanded to all state-funded schools by 2008.
 The new method was expected to transform public schools by making learning child-friendly, teachers approachable and turning out self-confident and creative children with firm foundational knowledge and skills necessary to learn with ease.